aerogear/aerogear-android-core/README.md

 ## Questions?

-Join our [user list](https://lists.jboss.org/mailman/listinfo/aerogear-user) for any questions and help!
+Join our [users list](https://lists.jboss.org/mailman/listinfo/aerogear-users) for any questions and help!
 We really hope you enjoy app development with AeroGear!